Microstates and statistical entropy of observed 4D black holes: Statistical physics of 4D black holes

-\emph{Microscopic configurations of black holes.}---The wavefunction profile of the 4D metric along the fifth dimension is characterized by two quantum numbers $n$ and $\lambda$.
+The wavefunction profile of the 4D metric along the fifth dimension is characterized by two quantum numbers $n$ and $\lambda$.
 However, due to the non-linear nature of Eq. (\ref{chiEq}) originating from that of the metric, the solution of $g_{\mu\nu}(x,\theta)$ is not a linear combination of partial solutions.
-Hence, each value of the pair $n$ and $\lambda$ would lead to a 4D effective action derived from the dimensional reduction on $S^1$ as
+Hence, each value of the pair $n$ and $\lambda$ would lead to a possible gravitational configuration for the observed 4D geometry and it corresponds to a 4D effective action $S^{\{n,\lambda\}}_{\text{4D}}$ derived from the dimensional reduction of Eq. (\ref{EHact}) on $S^1$ as follows